 Photon detection is simulated by computing the probability that a photon is absorbed in the SiPM.
 This probability is determined by three main factors: \begin{itemize} \item \textbf{Sensor coverage:} The detection probability scales with the ratio of the total sensor area to the cross-sectional area of the bar.
 This is represented by a factor $f_{Fill}$.

-\item \textbf{Internal reflection:} Due to the change of the index of refraction from the Scintillator to the air and then to the SiPM, a fraction of the photons will be reflected following the probabilities computed in Eq.~\ref{eq:Fresnel}.
+\item \textbf{Internal reflection:} Due to the change of the index of refraction from the scintillator to the air and then to the SiPM, a fraction of the photons will be reflected following the probabilities computed in Eq.~\ref{eq:Fresnel}.

 \item \textbf{Quantum Efficiency:} The sensor has an intrinsic quantum efficiency for photons entering the SiPM.
-The manufacturer does not provide this value directly, but instead quotes a total photon detection efficiency (including surface reflectivity), which is specified to be below 40\% at 420~nm~\cite{Hamamatsu}\footnote{This value also includes the inefficiencies from the pixel fill factor of the SiPM.}.
+The manufacturer does not provide this value directly, but instead quotes a total photon detection efficiency (including surface reflectivity), which is specified to be below 40\% at 420~nm~\cite{Hamamatsu}.
+This value includes the inefficiencies due to the SiPM pixel fill factor, defined as the ratio of the active photo-sensor area to the total area.
 In our model, this total efficiency is taken as the product of the photon transmission through the surface (approximately 69\% for perpendicularly incident photons) and the intrinsic quantum efficiency, which we fix to 50\% (see Table~\ref{tab:SimParam}).
 This results in a combined efficiency of 34.5\%.
 Although slightly lower than the tabulated 40\%, this choice provides a reasonable description of the data, likely compensating for some deficiencies in the simulation, particularly in the tabulated photon yield per MeV provided by the scintillator manufacturer~\cite{SCIONIX}. \end{itemize}

 The internal reflection probability should not be simplified in the calculations because the arrival time depends on the angle~$\theta$.
 As a result, it has a larger effect on late-arriving photons than on early ones, which may impact the time resolution performance.
 In practice, we adjust these parameters while ensuring that the number and timing of photons arriving at the sensor remain consistent with the results obtained from the single bar setup.